About Moms Against Poverty

 Our team has also continued the:

 In Senegal, our team has worked with our school principals to identify and areas in our school communities in need of support as we weather through the unforeseen circumstances of the global pandemic.
-This year, after members of MAP’s Board of Directors and Advisory Board visited Senegal, MAP has continued to grow its partnership with an orphanage, Sourire d’Enfants, helping provide proper nutrition and care for children living in this home.
+This year, after members of Moms Against Poverty’s Board of Directors and Advisory Board visited Senegal, Moms Against Poverty has continued to grow its partnership with an orphanage, Sourire d’Enfants, helping provide proper nutrition and care for children living in this home.

 Aside from our schools and orphan care programs we: